paezha/covid19-environmental-correlates/README.md

 case.
 There is evidences (ref) that a time lag is necessary between the day that the individuo inffect and the case is diagnosticate

-### Sources of Data
+## Sources of Data

-Our dataset includes information about the daily number of cases of COVID-19 reported in Spain  at the provincial level (NUTIII in eurostat terminology) from March 13th to April 11th (30 days and 50 spatial units).
-The Spanish National Government publishes periodic updates at the regional level (NUTII) and the information is also released at the provincial level as part of a collaborative project.
+Our dataset includes information about the daily number of cases of COVID-19 reported in Spain at the provincial level (NUTIII in Eurostat terminology) for the period between March 13th and April 11th, inclusive.
+This gives a temporal coverage of 30 days and spatial coverage of 50 units.
+For our purposes, we consider positive cases reported, but excluding symptomatic cases diagnosed by a doctor without a Polymerase Chain Reaction (PCR) test.
+The Spanish National Government publishes periodic updates at the regional level (NUTII) and the information is also released at the provincial level as part of a collaborative project \[**by whom?**\].
 This information is compiled from several sources, mainly the official web pages of the Spanish regional goverments.
 In addition, we consider two sets of explanatory variables.
-The first one, and the focus of this research, is set of two environmental variables, namely temperature and humidity.
-The second set provides some relevant controls for multivariate analysis, and refers to economic and demographic attributes of the province.
-Table shows the descriptive statistics and the provencance of the data.
+The first one, and the focus of this research, is set of two environmental variables, namely temperature and humidity, which are collected from official sources (i.g., AEMET, the state meteorology agency, and MAPA, the ministry of agriculture, fisheries, and food).
+The second set provides some relevant controls for multivariate analysis, and refers to economic and demographic attributes of the province (also collected from official sources, i.e., INE, the national statistics institute).
+Table  shows the descriptive statistics and the provenance of the data.

 <table class="table table-striped table-condensed" style="margin-left: auto; margin-right: auto;">